-We presented a simple version of the bargaining model in Section 3, but it is not easy to find the variables which would exactly capture different factors specified in the theoretical model (e.g. the extrahousehold environmental parameters and the bargaining coefficient, γ).
+We presented a simple version of the bargaining model in Section 3, but it is not easy to find the variables which would exactly capture different factors specified in the theoretical model (e.g. the extrahousehold environmental parameters and the bargaining coefficient, $\gamma$ ).
 We therefore use the reduced form equation approach in which the child nutritional condition is a function of the bargaining indicators and household characteristics since the NFHS data do not contain the variables, such as prices specific to father's or mother's consumption or the individual unearned income.

-We consider the reduced form equation which estimates the effect of (a proxy of) the bargaining power on child nutritional status.
-Here we distinguish three units, child, household and community.8 We denote i for the ith child (or an ID number identifying a particular child) and h for the h^{th} household (a household ID number) in a total sample at time t (year).
-We estimate q{ih} , a nutritional status indicator (namely, z score of height-for-age, weight-for-age, or weight-for-height) as:
+Here we distinguish three units, child, household and community.
+We denote i for the ith child (or an ID number identifying a particular child) and h for the hth household (a household ID number) in a total sample at time t (year).
+We estimate $q{ih}$ , a nutritional status indicator (namely, z score of height-for-age, weight-for-age, or weight-for-height) as: